anajai44/credit-risk-classification/README.md

 # credit-risk-classification

 ## Overview of the Analysis
-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).

 The data provided from `lending_data.csv` contained information of many different borrowers as the loan ammount, interest rate, income, debt to income ratio, accounts, derogatory marks, total debt, and the loan_status.
 All of that information is necessary because it was used to determine if the borrower was a healthy loan or a high-risk-borrower.
 * 1. I imported and read the data into a dataframe, so that I could better understand the data.